TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/MinimalExample/Index.rst

      [OK] Successfully created the extension my_site_package (myvendor/my-site-package).

-This script creates a new folder called `packages` with a subfolder, `my-site-package`.
+This script creates a new folder called `packages` with a subfolder, `site-package`.
 It mainly contains only a file called `composer.json`.

 You could of course also create this file manually.
 Step :ref:`extension-configuration-composer` will explain the content of the :file:`composer.json`.